Part of castle school education trust

 Curriculum

-In the Access Centre children are taught from a theme based approach using an adapted Early Years Profile initially.
+In the Access Centre children are taught from a topic-based approach using an adapted Early Years Profile initially.
 We use a child centred approach using individual areas of interest to create a motivating personalised learning pathway.

 Throughout the day we provide opportunities for varied learning styles including child led learning, adult led group sessions, 1:1 learning station tasks and tasks to develop independence along with our specialised intervention programmes.
 We aim to develop academic skills alongside social and emotional skills.